 For example, you can generally limit the number of cores to 25-50% of the actual number of cores.
 Otherwise, as the load increased, SAS can potentially consume all available CPU cores and impact overall performance for other users.
 If you are the only user on the environment, then you can safely allow access to all CPU cores, as shown in this example.

 These are three memory options that you should configure together.
 Use these options to limit the amount of memory available to SAS per process.
 A best practice is to set the REALMEMSIZE, SUMSIZE, and SORTSIZE to approximately 75% of the total MEMSIZE.
 Here is an example of how that would look for a smaller system.

 Check out SAS Support for more documentation on configuring memory options.
 SAS Support also suggests the proper context on MEMSIZE and UTILLOC in this usage note.

 The last option you can set is the buffer size for writing your SAS datasets.
 You want this size to be greater than or equal to the file system block size for where the system writes the SAS datasets.
 The larger the buffer size for SAS datasets, the less SAS has to read or write to the physical storage device.

 However, this practice comes at the cost of consuming more physical memory.
 Larger buffer sizes should be in multiples of the file system block size to minimize how many times SAS has to access the file system.
 We suggest you select a value between 4K to 256K depending on your the environment and the hardware configuration.
 A good bet is to collaborate with your IT systems administrator.

 The key to success for these performance options is to test the changes.
 Doing so can help you understand what, if any, differences the change made a difference.
 In some cases, an older server, an overload of users, or overload of data will not provide the desired outcome.
-In these cases, it is time to review modernization options such as SAS Grid computing environment, SAS Viya, or even running SAS Viya in a container.
+In these cases, it is time to review modernization options, such as SAS Grid computing environment, SAS Viya, or even running SAS Viya in a container.